theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 ### Buttons

 **[Text mode]** <br>
-Allows entering a WHERE clause directly into the text field. **[Text mode]** is the default method for defining a WHERE clause.
+Allows entering a WHERE clause directly into the text field. *Text mode* is the default method for defining a WHERE clause.

 **[Editor mode]** <br>
-Opens the WHERE clause builder.
-The WHERE clause builder offers a toolkit for those who are not familiar with the syntax of the WHERE clause.
+Opens the WHERE clause editor.
+The WHERE clause editor offers a toolkit for those who are not familiar with the syntax of the WHERE clause, see [WHERE Clause Editor](#where-clause-editor).

 **[Load live preview]** <br>
 Allows a real-time preview of the extraction data without executing the extraction. <br>